-About your Qualification Certificate, including what it’s made from, instructions for getting a replacement and advice on protection, framing and copying.
+Details about Qualification Certificates, including what they’re made from, instructions for getting a replacement and advice on protection, framing and copies.

 Your Certificate will be presented to you at your Graduation Ceremony.
 If you graduate in absentia, it will be posted to you or you can collect it from the Graduation Office.

 If you have completed the requirements for your qualification but have yet to graduate, you can request a Certificate of Completion or your academic transcript.

 You can order a replacement if you have legally changed your name or your original certificate has been lost, stolen, destroyed or damaged.

 The University does not issue multiple copies of Qualification Certificates.
 If you still have your certificate, send it back with the form so that a replacement can be issued.

 If you don’t have your certificate, fill out the statutory declaration section of the form in the presence of a Justice of the Peace, or any other person authorised to make statutory declarations.

 The processing time is usually 5 working days from when your application is received.
 PhD certificates may take longer—contact the Graduation Office to discuss.

 This timeframe does not include days when the University is closed or the days of graduation ceremonies.